mobasshirCode/analog-clock/README.md

 # Analog Clock
-This is analog clock made with the help of HTML , CSS and Vanilla JS.
+This is analog clock made with the help of HTML , CSS and Vanilla Js.
 <br>
 It is a responsive app optimised for both desktop and mobile phones.
 <br> <br>